tensorpack/tensorpack/.github/ISSUE_TEMPLATE/unexpected-problems---bugs.md

 ---

-If you're asking about an unexpected problem you met, use this template.
+If you're asking about an unexpected problem which you do not know the root cause, use this template. __PLEASE DO NOT DELETE THIS TEMPLATE, FILL IT__:

-__PLEASE DO NOT DELETE THIS TEMPLATE, FILL IT__:
+If you already know the root cause to your problem, feel free to delete everything in this template.

 ### 1. What you did: